els0r/goProbe/README.md

 * goDB      - A small, high-performance, columnar database (pkg)
 * goQuery   - A CLI tool using the query front-end to read out data acquired by goProbe and stored in goDB
 * goConvert - Helper binary to convert goProbe-flow data stored in `csv` files
-* legacy    - DB conversion tool to convert `.gpf` files - needed for upgrade to `v4.0.x` compatible format
+* legacy    - DB conversion tool to convert `.gpf` files - needed for upgrade to a `v4.x` compatible format

 As the name suggests, all components are written in [Go](https://golang.org/).